What Credentials Do I Need to Apply

 - Superior performance on the Law School Admission Test or GRE

 What Application Materials Should I

 We want your application materials

-to represent you fully to the Admissions Committee and recommend you submit:
+to fully represent you to the Admissions Committee and recommend you submit:

-Report through the LSAC
+- Credential Assembly Service (CAS) Report through LSAC

 - Personal Statement (2-3 pages in